agilepro/software-craftsmanship/docs/Design/Usability/part01-flavor.md

 I was using a software recently that worked fine as long as you typed in the exact name of something correctly.
 For 3-4 things that was not a problem, but when it got to hundreds of things, it was impossible to simply remember the names.
 What the users desired was a way to type a few letters, and browse the matches, but the back-end server was not prepared to supply this information to the UI to enable browsing.

 Another example was a system that allowed editing of a particular standard data structure represented with an XML file.
-One important aspect of this was of course to assure that the data structure was ‘correct’.
-However, users don’t always start and end work in a single session.
+One important aspect of this was of course to assure that the data structure was 'correct'.
+However, users don't always start and end work in a single session.
 They want to start work, save a few times while it is incomplete, possibly stopping work, and restarting on a later date, only then to finish up with a complete, valid document.
 The problem was that the engine designers would not allow an incomplete document to be saved!
 Attempt to save incomplete work produced an error message, and saved nothing.
 Without the ability to save a partially complete document it is not possible to offer a usable editor.

 ## Function and Usability are Integrated